Tulips01/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the group owner to
+ script that changes the owner